anonymous-defectflywheel/DefectFlywheel/README.md

 ---

-## 7. Repository hygiene
+## 8. Repository hygiene

-Datasets, pretrained weights, checkpoints, and experiment outputs are intentionally ignored by Git.
-Do not upload large data or model files to GitHub; share them through the Google Drive folder or another artifact host.
+Datasets, BLIP-Diffusion weights, released checkpoints, and experiment outputs are intentionally ignored by Git.
+Do not upload large data or model files to GitHub; share them through the artifact folder or another external host.